last update 20 March 2013

 Things looked a lot less bleak and much more friendly in 1949 - photo from Bev Wilkin collection.

-Egglestone Abbey - set above the River tees
+Egglestone Abbey - set above the River Tees

-JOSEPH PROCTER SNR (1764 - 1847 (83)) - BARNARD CASTLE CHEMYST, DRUGGIST & GROCER
+JOSEPH PROCTER SNR (1764 - 1847 (83)) - BARNARD CASTLE CHEMYST, DRUGGIST, GROCER & TEA DEALER, AND INSURANCE AGENT

 Barnard Castle Market Cross - the white shop was Joseph Procter the Chemyst